What does it mean when you dream about snakes?

-- And if you’re trying to identify a snake you sa in your dream, this page can get you started.
+- And if you’re trying to identify a snake you saw in your dream, this page can get you started.

-- What do dreams of being pregnant mean in practice?
+- What do dreams of being pregnant mean?

+- What does it mean if you dream about someone?

 - What does it mean if you have dreams about teeth falling out?
-Here are 5 simple takeaways.

-- What does it really mean when you dream about someone?